Exumer

 Exumer is a German thrash metal band formed in Wiesbaden in 1985 by singer/bassist Mem V. Stein and guitarist Ray Mensh.
 The band broke up in 1991 after two demos and two albums.
 Exumer appeared for a one-off show at Wacken Open Air in 2001 and were reactivated by V. Stein and Mensh in 2008.

 History

-Their first album, Possessed by Fire, is musically in the same vein as Into the Dark Past by the then-labelmates of Angel Dust.
-The second album Rising from the Sea is more influenced by Slayer due to the voice of Paul Arakaki, which is similar to that of Tom Araya.
+Their first album, Possessed by Fire (1986), is musically in the same vein as Into the Dark Past by the then-labelmates of Angel Dust.
+Their second album, the following year's Rising from the Sea, is more influenced by Slayer due to the voice of Paul Arakari, which is similar to that of Tom Araya.
 Soon after this album, the band broke up only to reform in the 2001 during the exhibition at Wacken Open Air.
 In 2009, Exumer released a one-track demo called "Waking the Fire".
 The band released their third album, Fire & Damnation, in April 2012, followed four years later by their fourth album, The Raging Tides.
 Their fifth album, Hostile Defiance, was released on 5 April 2019.
+As of May 2024, Exumer is working on new material for their next album.